 Ant colonies behave like neural networks in the brain when making decisions

-Daniel Kronauer and Asaf Gal have developed a new experimental setup for a thorough analysis
+Daniel Kronauer and Asaf Gal developed a new experimental setup for thorough analysis

 decision-making process in ant colonies.
-A new study suggests that ants as a group behave like networks of neurons in the brain.
+New research suggests that ants as a group behave like networks of neurons in the brain.
 Discuss

 As reported in Proceedings of theNational Academy of Sciences, they found that when a colony evacuates due to a rise in temperature, its decision depends on both the magnitude of the temperature rise and the size of the ant group.